Inverie to Glen Dessary Path

 Start location: Inverie River (NM 797 991)

 End location: Strathan (Loch Arkaig) (NM 987 916)

 Back to Search

 Newsflash (August 2018): early this year TGO Magazine reported that the suspension footbridge (NM865964) over the River Carnach had been closed and removed - this is a dangerous river crossing and will usually be impassable without the bridge.
 As the bridge lies on a key popular access route to Knoydart, the Knoydart Foundation's Ranger Service has been providing updates.
 ScotWays and other outdoor organisations have pledged money towards the bridge's replacement.
 We have now heard that the new bridge is under construction in a yard in Fort William from where it will be transported to Mallaig.
-The current good weather and low water level has enabled the estate to reinforce the piers in readiness, but the bridge's actual installation depends on a further good weather window for transporting it up the loch.
-Update (28/08/2018): Camusrory Estate report the new bridge will be ready late spring or early summer 2019.
+Good weather and low water levels have enabled reinforcement of the piers in readiness, but the bridge's actual installation depends on a further good weather window for transporting it up the loch.
+Update (17/04/2019): Camusrory Estate reports the new bridge will now hopefully be ready mid-July 2019.